-Spartan has one wholly owned subsidiary as at June 30, 2023, Logan Energy Corp.
+As at September 30, 2023, Spartan has no subsidiaries.
 On June 20, 2023, the Logan Assets were transferred and conveyed to Logan from Spartan in consideration for one (1) common share of Logan and one (1) purchase warrant of Logan per common share of Spartan.
-All investment, share capital and intercompany working capital accounts between Spartan and its subsidiary are eliminated on consolidation.
+The common shares and warrants of Logan were subsequently distributed through the Spin-Out (note 1) on July 6, 2023 and Logan is no longer a subsidiary of Spartan.
 Spartan previously had a second subsidiary, Inception General Partner Inc., however, it was disposed of through the Asset Sale on May 10, 2023.
-Logan Energy Corp. was distributed through the Spin-Out (note 1) on July 6, 2023.